Get to Know Your Reporter: Elly Yu, Senior Reporter at LAist

 What is child neglect?
 Training educators to see beyond poverty | LAist

-Transitional kindergarten: What can a parent can expect | LAist
+Transitional kindergarten: What can a parent expect? | LAist

 Knock, knock.
 Who’s there?
 The Department of Public Health | LAist

-Business owners divided over how much a struggle child care is | LAist
+Business owners divided over how much a struggle childcare is | LAist

 LAist is an independent, nonprofit newsroom that is also home to L.A.’s largest NPR station, broadcasting at 89.3 FM.
 Sign up for LAist’s early childhood newsletter here.